PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 ## Getting Started: Access
 ### Getting an account
 If you belong to one of the groups participating in PLEIADES, you can get an account by filling out [this form](https://pleiades.uni-wuppertal.de/fileadmin/physik/pleiades/Accountantrag_032024.pdf).
-If your group was **not** involved in PLEIADES, you can still get access, but please contact the support before submitting an account request.
+If your group was **not** involved in PLEIADES, you can still get access, but please contact the support team before submitting an account request.
 In general, you can consult our [HPC.NRW Quick Reference Card](https://uni-wuppertal.sciebo.de/s/zV3kmj8Um6G5DAi/download) which outlines the access conditions and procedures.
 Members of the University typically can get an account without much bureaucracy.

 Accounts are valid for a given period (max.
 3 years).
 At the end, you will receive automatic messages about your account life time and can either contact us about an extensions, if necessary.
+**The extension request should contain an exact extension date and involve your group supervisor**, such that we know that you are still part of your group.

 ### Questions/Support
 In case of questions and problems, please use the following email address: